gileck/training-app-v2/tasks.md

 *General Guideline: Always consult and follow the rules defined in the `app-guildelines` directory.*

+After finishing each task:
+* Run `yarn checks` and fix all the project issues
+* Mark the completed tasks as done
+* plan the next tasks and let me know whats you plan to implement them (do not implement them until I tell you too.)

 ## Database Setup [DONE]

 - 1. [x] Choose and set up a document database (e.g., MongoDB Atlas, self-hosted MongoDB).